DevOps-Sad-people/itu-minitwit/report/4-reflection.md

 Keep the system running

 ### [Nic] Database logical replication resulting in db crash
-Migrating from docker compose to the docker swarm included the use of logical replication of data from the active production machine, onto the new production database machine.
-This meant at Postgres would actively sync data from the current machine to the new one, and allowed us to switch from one stack to the other with zero downtime.
+Migrating from docker compose to the docker swarm included the use of postgres feature: Logical replication, which allows postgres instances to live sync data from running postgres instance to the other.
+This feature is typically used to keep a hot stand-in database ready.
+In our case, it meant we would actively sync data from the active production database, onto the new production database, and allow us to switch from one stack to the other with zero downtime, as the stand-in database would become the new default.

 Unfortunately, after switching a few days later, the pub/sub mechanism of logical replication in Postgres accidentally corrupted a tracking file, meaning the postgres would immediately crash on start.
 This problem was accomodated by immediately running `pg_resetwal` on startup to reset the corrputed file, and then unsubscriping from the expired subscription.
 The subscription does not provide any value at this point, as we swapped from the old to the new production machine, and the old one has been turned off.